The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

-Huntington contended that these sort of pairwise fairness tests reflect mathematically what inevitably occurs politically after any apportionment is proposed: namely, that Congressional delegates or other state politicians calculate average intra-state district sizes, and if their district size is larger than that of some other state, raise the question of whether perhaps a seat should be transferred to their state. ``The size of the House being fixed,'' Huntington contended \cite{huntington:1941}, ``the debate always comes down, in the last analysis, to this question: `should or should not such a transfer be made?'''
-But from our perspective, this attitude (i) again risks overemphasizing the prerogatives of states over the rights of people, and (ii) blurs the fact that both mathematical and moral calculations should be distinct, to the maximum extent possible, from any inevitable but purely political maneuverings.
-Just because this is how individual states will frame their criticism does not necessarily mean that pairwise comparisons offer the best way to assert or resolve questions of fairness.
-And of course, (iii) neither Huntington's family of fairness measures, with which he characterized the five traditional divisor methods, nor the particular choice of fairness test he favored, leading to the Method of Equal Proportions, provides the only notion or even the most natural notion of a (local) optimality that might be invoked, notwithstanding the fact that his framework has been extremely influential and has tended to dominate much of the subsequent discussion of apportionment methods in Congress and within the Census Bureau.
-In particular, global optima must also be local optima, so any of the global optimization methods mentioned below can \textit{a fortiori} also be used to assess fairness of possible swaps of seats between states.
-Although such comparisons induced by a global figure-of-merit cannot always be formulated naturally as fairness tests in the precise sense that Huntington defined them, they can claim to measure deviations from global optimality, which would seem to be even better than mere pairwise Pareto optimality.
+Huntington contended that these sort of pairwise fairness tests reflect mathematically what inevitably occurs politically after any apportionment is proposed: namely, that Congressional delegates, Governors, or other state politicians calculate average intra-state district sizes, and if their district size is larger than that of some other state, raise the question of whether perhaps a seat should be transferred to their state. ``The size of the House being fixed,'' Huntington contended \cite{huntington:1941}, ``the debate always comes down, in the last analysis, to this question: `should or should not such a transfer be made?'{}'' But from our perspective, this attitude (i) again risks overemphasizing the prerogatives of states over the rights of people, and (ii) blurs the fact that both mathematical and moral calculations should be distinct, to the maximum extent possible, from any inevitable but purely political maneuverings.
+Just because this is how individual states will try to frame their criticism does not necessarily mean that pairwise comparisons offer the best way to assert or resolve questions of fairness.
+And of course, (iii) neither Huntington's family of fairness measures, with which he characterized the five traditional divisor methods, nor the particular choice of fairness test he favored, involving the relative difference in district sizes (or equivalently, relative difference in representational shares), and leading to the Method of Equal Proportions, provides the only definition or even necessarily the most natural definition of even a local notion of optimality, notwithstanding the fact that his framework has been extremely influential and has tended to dominate much of the subsequent discussion of apportionment methods in Congress and within the Census Bureau.